edmondhl/WEB103-CRUD-Creators/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of implemented required features (may take a second to load) :

 👉🏿
 ![App Demo](demo/streamerCRUD.gif)